 Spring into action – how we can work together to reduce litter

-In 2020 our glorious county was overwhelmed with litter at popular locations.
+In 2020 our glorious county was overwhelmed with litter at many popular locations.
 This has impacts on wildlife; livestock and livelihoods; others coming to enjoy our beauty spots and towns and villages; residents having their locality spoiled and public health.

 Here’s how to help

 Devon is beautiful – let’s keep it that way – find a bin or take your litter home

 - Follow the Countryside Code: Protect, Respect, Enjoy